bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 {{ media_caption(url="cupnooble.itch.io/sprout-lands-asset-pack" text="Tilemap Credit: Cup Nooble's Sprout Lands") }}

-A performant way to render tilemap chunks has been added as the first building block to Bevy's tilemap support (more to come in future releases!).
+A performant way to render tilemap chunks has been added as the first building block for Bevy's tilemap support (more to come in future releases!).
 You can render a chunk by supplying a tileset texture to the `TilemapChunk` component and tile data to `TilemapChunkTileData`.
 For each tile, `TileData` allows you to specify the index into the tileset, the visibility, and the color tint.

 ```rust
 let chunk_size = UVec2::new(16, 16);